 Authors must be currently enrolled Samford students or recently graduated Samford students.
 Recent graduates may submit research done at Samford no more than a year after graduation.

+Submissions are now open for the fall.
+Please submit your paper to firstname.lastname@example.org.
 Submissions must be research-based, between 3,000 and 10,000 words, and accompanied by a 150-200 word abstract.
 All submissions must use the documentation style appropriate to the author’s discipline.
 Submissions without appropriate documentation will be returned to the author.
-Please email email@example.com with all submissions by March 10, 2017.

 Creative work (poetry, fiction, drama, personal essays, etc.) will not be considered.

-Stone Hendrickson (English and Classics '17), General Editor
+Julianne Jorgensen (English and Classics '20) General Editor